 Kelsey began attending CCC in December of 2016.
 She graduated from Albright College with a degree in communications and a minor in digital media.
 For three years she managed communications and planned events at a private golf club.
 Kelsey began serving in the Family Ministry at CCC as a small group leader and was eager to join the staff as the Family Ministry Admin.
 She loves seeing the kid’s excitement and desire to learn more about God in the children’s ministry environments.
 Kelsey married her husband Mitch in 2018 and they love cooking together, hiking with their dog, Reggie, and spending time with family and friends.

-Olivia and her husband started attending CCC in September of 2014.
+Olivia and her husband, Jeff, began attending CCC in September of 2014.
 She graduated from Susquehanna University in 2013 with a B.S. in Biochemistry.
-Olivia met her husband, Jeff, at Susquehanna and they got married in 2013.
+Olivia also met Jeff at Susquehanna, and they were married in 2013.
 For three years she worked in a lab at Covance Research Products before having her children.
-Her son Benton is now 3 and daughter Nora is 1.
-Olivia enjoys being plugged in to community groups at CCC, and is now leading a group.
+Her son Benton is now 4 and daughter Nora is 2.
+Olivia enjoys being plugged in to community groups at CCC as well as Women's Ministry events.
 She has served behind the scenes in Family Ministry with set design and organization.
-Olivia will be helping Roddy Hannah with areas such as community groups, women’s and men’s ministry, and classes offered at CCC.
+Olivia has been an admin for Roddy Hannah since October of 2019 and works on areas such as facilities, community groups, women’s/men’s ministry, and classes offered at CCC.

 Sophia grew up attending CCC with her family.
 She accepted Jesus into her heart at the age of 4 and rededicated her life at 13, also getting baptized at that age.
 She started serving in mogoland at the age of 12 and then transitioned into serving as a Worship Leader for Studio 252.
 Throughout high school she continued serving in Studio 252 as well as joining the church worship team.
 She worked at Woodcrest Retreat as a worship leader for two summers in 2014-2015.
 She graduated from Lancaster County Career and Technology Center her senior year of high school as a licensed cosmetologist in 2016.
 She also graduated from Central Penn College in 2018 with an Associates degree in Small business and Entrepreneurship.
 She joined Youth with a Mission (YWAM) for a Discipleship Training School (DTS) in September 2018- March 2019.
 She is now working part time at the church office as an intern with Roddy Hannah and serving on the worship team, while also working at a local hair salon.
 She enjoys spending time with her family and friends, getting coffee and exercising.